 Psychologists advise resolutions for 2021 should be more short-term than normal.
 This is because, presently, the situation is nerve-wracking as we worry about survival amidst the COVID-19 surge.
 With the approval for the emergency use of some vaccines, there is cautious relief.
 But, the anxiety remains over the many months it will take for everybody to get vaccinated.
 So we can all return to a more social world.

-This being said, short-term goals may not be a good use of a once-a-year resolution.
+This being said short-term goals may not be a good use of a once-a-year resolution.
 But, they are still valuable in view of the warnings from health experts that January 2021 will be the hardest hit by the pandemic.
 Thus assuming your goals are for a few months, they can be crucial for measuring where you stand when the pandemic finally comes to an end.

 Maintain mental and physical health goals

 It is very possible your personal threshold for pain was shaken during the several stressful months of COVID-19.
 The COVID-related uncertainty and lockdowns caused mental fatigue and disrupted your emotional balance.
 For example, not being able to meet with your friends and family may have been challenging mentally.
-Or more frustrating is your yearn to get back to the gym or dancing classes, but you can’t.
-Above all, the stay-at-home orders may be increasing poor healthy lifestyle and fatigue from work-related video conferencing.
+Or more frustrating is your yearning to get back to the gym or dancing classes, but you can’t.
+Above all, the stay-at-home orders may be increasing poor healthy lifestyles and fatigue from work-related video conferencing.

 All these areas of personal challenges will give you some idea of what resolutions to make to block negative impacts on your mental and physical health.
 For instance, the determination to indulge in a healthy lifestyle may be broken down into short-term goals.